-Take a second right now, and think of a time you were truly inspired by somebody.
+Take a second right now on Strategies For ADHD, and think of a time you were truly inspired by somebody.
 Really, go ahead.
 I’ll wait for a second… Now, let me ask you.
 When that person inspired you, were they doing something they were really good at?

 My guess is yes.